dimorinny/docker-elk/README.md

 # Configuration

 *NOTE*: Configuration is not dynamically reloaded, you will need to restart the stack after any change in the configuration of a component.

+## How can I tune proxy configuration?

+By default to access Kibana you should use nginx proxy with basic auth.
+Nginx take login and password from `nginx/config/.htpasswd`.
+Default credentials: `dimorinny:password`.
+You can create your own login and password using `htpasswd -nd <username>` command.

+Also for another nginx configuration your should fix nginx configuration.
+It is stored in `nginx/config/nginx.conf`.

 ## How can I tune Kibana configuration?